micro-ROS/benchmarking_shadow-builder/tutorial/01_create_plugin_time/README.md

 ## Creation of a plugin

-This section is dealing with one specific benchmarking tooling called the Shadow Builder.
-More specifically, this tutorial aims to create a plugin from A to Z and how to instrument your code.
+This section deals with one specific benchmarking tool called the Shadow Builder.
+More specifically, this tutorial aims to create a plugin from A to Z and explain how to instrument your code.

 For the sake of ease of understanding, this tutorial is proposing to benchmark the time spent on a simple looping function.